-This series of blogposts focuses on Scrivener Links, so I will explain how to set up your TOC in an ebook here.
+This series of blog posts focus on Scrivener Links, so I will explain how to set up your TOC in an ebook here.
 (Another day, we will look at printed books!)

 How to set up a TOC for an ebook using Scrivener